Skip to content Skip to navigation menu

 Sleeper pathways

-Whether a winding walkway or a diverted route through your turfed area, sleeper paths are a great way to break up your garden while introducing a more rustic and natural look to your outdoor areas.
+Whether a winding walkway or a diverted route through your turfed area, railway sleeper paths are a great way to break up your garden while introducing a more rustic and natural look to your outdoor areas.

 Best tampered down on a bed of sand, lay your sleeper path sections so they are almost fully submerged.
 They will naturally sink a little over time to be perfectly level with your lawn, or you can choose to fill between the sections with decorative stone and gravel for a more landscaped look.